Baby poo guide: colour and texture differences

 Baby poo is just one of those things you get used to dealing with when it comes to being a parent.
 But whether it’s understanding your baby’s first poo, or guiding them through the potty training process, remember that you know your baby better than anyone.
 Just take things one day at a time and follow your baby’s lead.

-If you’ve got any questions, or want to talk about what to expect when it comes to all things baby poo, our team of baby experts is available to offer reassurance and advice.
+If you have any questions, or want to talk about what to expect when it comes to all things baby poo, our team of baby experts is available to offer reassurance and advice.
 We’re here whenever you need us, so just give us a call.

 Ask us a question (8am - 8pm Monday to Friday, 10am - 4pm Weekends)